A time of glory

 With an average income of about 150,000 VND/day, she still has enough to live on and has time to look after her grandchildren.
 More importantly, glass paintings still play an indispensable role in the spiritual life of many Khmer families, especially in worship and home decoration.

 Each painting can take several days to complete, depending on its complexity.
-"After finishing a layer of paint, you have to dry it in the sun before you can apply the next layer of paint.
+"After finishing a layer of paint, you have to dry it in the sun before applying the next layer.
 This process is repeated several times to get a complete painting," said Ms. Vui.

 PHOTO: DUY TAN